Shopify/krane/README.md

 - `--filenames / -f [PATHS]`: Accepts a list of directories and/or filenames to specify the set of directories/files that will be deployed.
 - `--stdin`: Read from STDIN.
 Can be combined with `-f` Example: `cat templates_from_stdin/*.yml | krane deploy ns ctx -f path/to/dir path/to/file.yml --stdin`
 - `--no-prune`: Skips pruning of resources that are no longer in your Kubernetes template set.
 Not recommended, as it allows your namespace to accumulate cruft that is not reflected in your deploy directory.
-- `--global-timeout=seconds`: Raise a timeout error if it takes longer than _seconds_ for any resource to deploy.
+- `--global-timeout=duration`: Raise a timeout error if it takes longer than _duration_ for any resource to deploy.
 - `--selector`: Instructs krane to only prune resources which match the specified label selector, such as `environment=staging`.
 If you use this option, all resource templates must specify matching labels.
 See [Sharing a namespace](#sharing-a-namespace) below.
-- `--no-verify-result`: Skip verification that workloads correctly restarted.
+- `--no-verify-result`: Skip verification that workloads correctly deployed.
 - `--protected-namespaces=default kube-system kube-public`: Fail validation if a deploy is targeted at a protected namespace.
 - `--verbose-log-prefix`: Add [context][namespace] to the log prefix